Encopresis & Enuresis Resources

 Countdown Clock or Hourglass Sand Timer: When treating encopresis or enuresis, I help children follow a toileting schedule, which includes timed bathroom visits.
 These clocks and sand timers provide a visual countdown that may help your child follow their schedule more effectively and sit on the toilet for a sufficient amount of time.

 Immediate Rewards: It is important to provide immediate reinforcement for your child's efforts.
 Reward them for their persistence, including sitting on the toilet as scheduled.
-We are shaping behavior and need to make sure that the rewards are achievable.
+We are shaping their behavior and need to make sure that the rewards are achievable.
 Brainstorm rewards together to ensure that your child finds them reinforcing.
 Here are a few suggestions for rewards: erasers, stickers, small toys, or screen time.

 Visual Reminders: Have your child create visual reminders that support his toileting goals.
 Post-it sticky notes are often a helpful option for visual reminders.